storj/docs/app/(docs)/dcs/third-party-tools/veeam/page.md

 #### Specify the bucket settings

-1. From the **Bucket** drop-down list, select the "veeam" bucket created earlier.
+1. From the **Bucket** drop-down list, select the bucket name created earlier.

-1. In the **Select Folder** field, select **Browse** and find the cloud folder in your "veeam" bucket to map your object storage repository, if it already exists.
+1. In the **Select Folder** field, select **Browse** and find the cloud folder in your bucket to map your object storage repository, if it already exists.
 If not, you can select **New Folder** to make a new one.

 1. If desired, select the **Limit object storage consumption to** check box to define a soft limit that can be exceeded temporarily for your object storage consumption.
 Enter a limit value in terabytes or petabytes.